csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-15-hp-5406-switch-examination.md

 This switch is comprised of two modules, A and B, housing 24 ports each, labeled A1-24 and B1-24.
 The majority of these ports default to VLAN 1 and remain untagged, while some may be dedicated to other VLANs for specific phone communication purposes.

-The graphical user interface (GUI) is neatly organized with a left sidebar housing folders such as Home, System, Interface, VLAN, Traffic Mgmt, Spanning Tree, Multicast, Security, and Troubleshooting.
+The graphical user interface (GUI) is neatly organized with a left sidebar has folders such as Home, System, Interface, VLAN, Traffic Mgmt, Spanning Tree, Multicast, Security, and Troubleshooting.

 These folders lead to specific pages and windows:

 * Home: Offers Quick Setup and Status information.
 * System: Includes Logging, SNMP, and Updates/Downloads.